 Pricing and ease aside, here are some drawbacks I think is important to highlight:

-- Shelf warmer: As I mentioned earlier, these type of documents tend to become shelf warmers and are not very suitable for a dynamic, living, core process in an organization.
-Raise your hand if you've ever had a strategy or plan presented in a Powerpoint with engaging speeches from a managers, and then you never really saw the plan again?
+- Shelf warmer: Raise your hand if you've ever had a strategy or plan presented in a Powerpoint with engaging speeches from a manager, and then never really saw the plan again?

-- Non engaging: We are many who have probably been stuck working in massive Excel files with several sheets, pivot tables and advanced calculations etc. or forced to write reports in Word, from scratch every time, only to send it somewhere without seeing the end result.
-Even though these tools technically does the job, they're not an engaging space to work in on a regular basis and they take up a lot of time.
+- Non engaging: Even though these tools technically do the job, they're not an engaging space to work in on a regular basis and take up a lot of time.

 - Easy to overwrite.
-Even though its digital its still only a document, which can easily be overwritten by somebody or accidentally erased etc. How many versions and copies do you have of a document saved in a folder, "just in case"? it's not a very efficient way to work, and it's really frustrating when somebody has e.g. overwritten a shared template.
+How many versions and copies do you have of a document saved in a folder, "just in case"?
+Not a very efficient way to work.

 Post-it's, whiteboards or paper

-Some of us are all about that old school approach, and I can't deny that my creativity gets better from writing on paper - but this approach is more suitable for workshops or bee-hive meetings where you quickly want to scribble down thoughts and easily show them to a group.
+Some of us are all about that old school approach, and I can't deny that my creativity flows better writing on paper - but this approach is more suitable for workshops or bee-hive meetings where you quickly want to scribble down thoughts and easily show them to a group.

 But that's about it, as soon as you leave that meeting your sheets of paper will be stacked away, probably never to be looked at again.
-So it's not suitable for good overview and a living, adaptable, process.
+Not suitable for good overview and a living, adaptable, process.

-My recommendation is that you would use this for creative purposes, but then translate the outcome into actions and plans in a digital platform where the work can be executed.
+Use the old school for creative purposes, but translate the outcome into actions and plans in a digital platform where the work can be executed.

 I hope you found this article helpful!
-If you want help finding a suitable digital platform, or have any other questions, feel free to contact me!
+If you want help finding a suitable digital platform, or have any other questions, feel free to contact us!